Sylent-Sys/api_utility_flutter/.github/README.md

 ### Adding More Platforms

-To add support for other platforms (Android, iOS, Web), modify the release workflow:
+To add support for other platforms (Android, iOS, Web, Linux, macOS), modify the release workflow:

 ```yaml
 - name: Build Android app